 If you plan on using this camera’s self-timer feature, you are limited to a ten-second interval to get ready.
 There are no flash or zoom options with this lens, which makes it challenging to use in low lighting or for detailed images.

-The camera can shoot in:
+The camera has filters that allow you to shoot in:

 - Sepia, and